 - Air circulation – Too much CO2 in the air can lower pH.
 Provide adequate air circulation in your home (a slightly opened window is good for you and the fish) and avoid smoking.

-- Remove any items from your aquarium that are on the ‘Decrease pH’ list.
+- Remove any items from your aquarium that are on the ‘Lowering pH’ list.

 COMMENTS ARE MODERATED – Legitimate comments will be published after a short delay.
 Spam will not be published.